code-golf/code-golf/CONTRIBUTING.md

 Therefore:

 - There should be a fixed amount of tests.
-- If the set of possible outputs (or some obvious groups of the outputs) is finite (and low), each case should be represented a random number of times but at least once.
+- If the set of possible outputs (or some obvious groups of the outputs) is finite (and low), each case should be represented.
+- The set of all possible inputs must not be included in a single test - use the `outputMultirunTests` helper function to split the list of tests into two test runs.
 - Pairs of inputs that are (in some sense) close but their corresponding outputs are different (or even far) should be included.
 - The order of the tests should be randomized.